modernnerdplace/Overhoff-demo/README.md

 I have used github auth with github action to auto deploy:
 ![image](https://github.com/user-attachments/assets/183afa36-9886-41dd-ac2c-21840aedd12a)

-Then we add the web app URL (Optionally we can bind our web app to a custom domain) to our CSS to be uploaded to company branding in Entra (see CSS Above)
+Then we add the web app URL (Optionally we can bind our web app to a custom domain) to our CSS to be uploaded to company branding in Entra (see CSS Above).
+Azure can handle the TLS/SSL for us too.

 ![image](https://github.com/user-attachments/assets/e3a966d2-3ce8-4d54-9ae1-e0850ed07c84)